db-d2/BC1023/README.md

 * Cox, Joseph.
 “Data Broker Is Selling Location Data of People Who Visit Abortion Clinics.”
 Vice, 3 May 2022, [https://www.vice.com/en/article/m7vzjb/location-data-abortion-clinics-safegraph-planned-parenthood](https://www.vice.com/en/article/m7vzjb/location-data-abortion-clinics-safegraph-planned-parenthood).
 * Translated by Content Engine, L. L. C. "Lack of data protection in the U.S. facilitates abortion prosecution."
 CE Noticias Financieras, Aug 17, 2022.
 ProQuest, [http://ezproxy.cul.columbia.edu/login?url=https://www.proquest.com/wire-feeds/lack-data-protection-u-s-facilitates-abortion/docview/2703849612/se-2](http://ezproxy.cul.columbia.edu/login?url=https://www.proquest.com/wire-feeds/lack-data-protection-u-s-facilitates-abortion/docview/2703849612/se-2).
 * Tangalakis-Lippert, Katherine.
 "Facebook and Google are handing over user data to help police prosecute abortion seekers."
 Business Insider, Mar 05, 2023.
 ProQuest, [http://ezproxy.cul.columbia.edu/login?url=https://www.proquest.com/newspapers/facebook-google-are-handing-over-user-data-help/docview/2782548340/se-2](http://ezproxy.cul.columbia.edu/login?url=https://www.proquest.com/newspapers/facebook-google-are-handing-over-user-data-help/docview/2782548340/se-2).

+**In class discussions**

+* Thinking back to how low-income women were exploited for surrogacy, how might a surrogacy agency, in a country with little or no privacy regulations, abuse purchased ovulation and location data from a mobile app provider?
+What kind of regulations would you put in place to prevent this?
+* Make a case for ethically selling data.
+What types of data would you include and why?
+Who might purchase this data?
+* Can location data be misused by law enforcement agencies or even private groups?
+In what ways can location data or health data be used against a person of a subset of a population.
+Is there a potential for "false positives"?
+How or why?

 **Learning goals:**